PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: More Results

 \section{More Results}

 This appendix presents extended experimental results that complement the main paper findings.
-Figure~\ref{fig:complete_analysis_appendix} shows detailed performance comparisons on the Walker2d-v5 environment, demonstrating both the algorithm comparisons (panel a) and the PAC-Bayes analysis (panel b).
-The empirical discounted return tracks closely with our certified lower bound, validating the theoretical guarantees in practice while consistently maintaining competitive performance in terms of rollout episodic return.
+Figure~\ref{fig:complete_analysis_appendix} shows detailed performance comparisons on Hopper-v5 and Walker2d-v5 environments, demonstrating both the algorithm comparisons (panel a) and the PAC-Bayes analysis (panel b).
+The empirical discounted return tracks closely with our certified lower bound, validating our analysis above.